hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

 # InterProScan

-This post will demonstrate how to run InterProScan to get features of UniProt protein sequences.
-In particular, other than running InterProScan, we can use precomputed lookup table to just retrieve sequence features.
+This post aims to illustrate the installation and running InterProScan on a local machine.
+InterProScan is frequently used in Bioinformatics data analysis the goal of which is to extract various protein features based on sequence alignment of database search.
+As scanning a protein sequence is time consuming even on a local machine, we install the lookup database based on which features of known protein can be directed extracted from the database.

 ## Installation